obinnaonyema/divvy_azure_synapse/readme.md

 1. Initially, setting up data source for copy task could not connect to postgres database with error `no pg_hba.conf entry for host "4X.XXX.XX.XXX", user "userXXX", database "dbXXX"`.
 It was resolved by enabling encryption.

 2. Data files were too heavy to commit to github.
 Push command kept failing with `Large files detected.` even after these files have been uncommitted.
 It turns out they were still in git log history and had to be forced out via `git filter-branch --index-filter "git rm -r --cached --ignore-unmatch data" HEAD`

+3. Creating a date dimension in Azure Synapse came with challenges as I could not use recursive CTEs which was the first approach I attempted.
+I adapted the [Azure SQL script for creating date timension by Meagan Longoria](https://datasavvy.me/2016/08/06/create-a-date-dimension-in-azure-sql-data-warehouse/) to resolve the challenge.